harriott/misc/CP/QR/QR.md

 # HW
     duf (--all)  # storage devices info

-## for paper
-`HP Envy Inspire 7220e`: landscape top is to right

-### HP ENVY 5532
-- place DL envelopes with the open side to the left
-- printed pages come out head first (= upside down, printed face up)

-### Epson EcoTank ET-5170 - feed tray
+## for paper - Epson EcoTank ET-5170 - feed tray
     $ITscr/HW/EpsonEcoTankET5170

 - downside is printed
 - landscape top is to right
 - portrait top is to back of printer

+## for paper - HP ENVY 5532
+- place DL envelopes with the open side to the left
+- printed pages come out head first (= upside down, printed face up)

+## for paper - HP Envy Inspire 7220e
+- 300gsm occasionally jams
+- landscape top is to right
+- Paper jams cause a reprint from the beginning of a series!

 ## screens
 Sony Xperia 10 II: 1080x2520 = 21:9